sunflowerdeath/shadowform/packages/docs/src/guides/ConfiguringErrorDisplay.md

 but field should not show the error during the input process, only if the user left the value in the field incomplete.

-## withShowError
+## useShowError

-`withShowError` is a decorator that wraps field component and allows to configure displaying of errors using props `showRequiredError` and `showValidationErrors`
+`useShowError` is a hook that helps to control diplaying the error state of the field.

+It is configured by two options `showRequiredError` and `showValidationError`.
 Possible values are:
 - `onChange` &mdash; Show error in any state.
 - `onBlur` &mdash; Show error when field is not focused.